-Hi Guys, welcome back to codingofcents.com, today we will learn how to create a backup SQL server database dan restore it.
+Hi Guys, welcome back to codingofcents.com, today we will learn how to create a backup restore SQL server database.

 Backup and restore are very important on the Database administrator job because we need to back up the production database so when there is something wrong in database we can restore the previous version of the database.